LidaWangPSU/Lida/index.md

 ## Research Interests
 - How can regulatory effects be modeled and assessed at single-cell resolution?
-- How can genetic and clinical data be leveraged to prevent disease progression?
+- How can genetics and clinical data be leveraged to prevent disease progression?
 - How can genetics and multi-omics data be utilized to inform drug development?